 Many patients are uneasy about the tooth extraction procedure since it’s associated with pain and discomfort.
 Thankfully, the new technologies and techniques allow us to do the removal quickly and painlessly.
 Proper care after the procedure can lessen the discomfort and allow the gums to heal in just a few days.
 At Bajars & Bajars dentist clinic, we provide the most convenient setting for our patients.
-The top-of-the-notch equipment coupled with years of experience makes the procedure as comfortable as possible.
+The top-of-the-notch equipment coupled with years of experience makes the tooth extraction procedure as comfortable as possible.

-Indications for Tooth Extraction in San Diego
+Indications for Tooth Extraction and Wisdom Tooth Removal

 The most common indications for removing a tooth are: